 About Fairy Dog Heaven

 Meet Molly, author Patrese Fischer's beloved pup and the inspiration behind the children's book Fairy Dog Heaven.
 The Fischer family lost their four-legged best friend last year and found comfort in dreaming of what dog heaven is like.
 Learn more about the making of Fairy Dog Heaven in the video below.
-You can order a copy of Fairy Dog Heaven on Amazon here.
+You can order a copy of Fairy Dog Heaven on online here.

 From The Author, Patrese Fischer: